Gary Bourgeault has owned and managed several businesses and has been a financial adviser. In his spare time, he loves writing about music.

 Vera had an ability to connect with her fans in a way that made them feel they were related and connected to her in a unique way.
 She understood what drove her fans, and she didn't deviate from that over the years, even though she did sing a wide range of music.

 Why she could get away with that is because she kept the majority of her songs within certain parameters, even though the music genre may be different.
-The key parameter she made decisions from were that it needed to have a sense of sentimentality to it.
+The key parameter she made decisions from was that it needed to have a sense of sentimentality to it.

 If you listen to her work, you find a sentimental familiarity with the vast majority of the songs she sang.
 While some people weren't attracted to her focus, those that were were extremely loyal to her; she never betrayed their loyalty by moving off of her foundational strength.